 5.7 Acceptance Testing

-The initial requirements of the software isare unknown so acceptance testing will be limited to include demonstrations for the team lead to inspect and provide feedback on the proposed changes.
+The initial requirements of the software are unknown so acceptance testing will be limited to include demonstrations for the team lead to inspect and provide feedback on the proposed changes.
 These changes must be implemented before the final release.
 Feedback will be in the form of verbal communication, via Google Hangouts, and via email as necessary.
 All major changes will be documented as appropriate.

 5.8 Beta Testing